 - Review the Rubric for the Initial Writing Assessment so you know the expectations that will be used in reviewing your academic writing skills.

-- Include your name, MA in Education, and the specific option or pathway (Curriculum & Instruction, Educational Leadership & Administration, Rural Teacher Residency, Special Education emphasis, English learner focus) you are applying for at the top of your paper.
+- Include your name, MA in Education, and the specific option or pathway (Curriculum & Instruction, Educational Leadership & Administration, Residency in Secondary Education, Special Education emphasis, English learner focus) you are applying for at the top of your paper.

 - Select one of the listed education topics below and write a three-to-five-page paper, plus an additional page for references that addresses an issue, trend, or position.
 (The paper should not merely report on what the topic is.)
 The Rubric for the Initial Writing Assessment outlines how your academic writing will be assessed.